openshift/enhancements/enhancements/installer/ipi-aws-china.md

 * It's not a goal to detail how to request and setup a AWS account in AWS China.
 * It's not a goal to detail how to do UPI install.
+* It's not a goal to support all AWS service endpoints that are not part of the SDK for AWS China Regions.

 ## Proposal